How to Keep Baby Awake While Breastfeeding

 The extreme growth and development in the first few weeks can sometimes make it difficult for a baby to stay awake.

-A baby that is under two weeks of age will need to be woken at least every two hours for feedings so that he/she does not dehydrate.
+A baby under two weeks of age will need to be woken at least every two hours for feedings so they do not dehydrate.

-With each feeding, your baby should be actively sucking and be swallowing for at least 20 minutes.
-A mother also needs to keep to this, so that her own milk supply does not decrease.
+With each feeding, your baby should be actively sucking and swallowing for at least 20 minutes.
+A mother also needs to keep to this so that her milk supply does not decrease.
 Remember, the more you breastfeed, the more milk you will start to produce.

 Sleepy Newborn Breastfeeding Tips